timea-solid/SolidHelloWorlds/README.md

 # About the code

-This Web App makes use of HTML, Simple CSS, RDF, and basic javascript.
+This Web App makes use of HTML, Simple CSS, RDF, and basic JavaScript.
 The heavy lifting (rendering the UI from RDF) is taken care of libraries one can simply reuse such as Comunica, Mashlib, and solid-ui-components, see [attributions](#Attribution) for links.

 * Initially, the application was intended to be a one-page web application.
 It all starts at `index.html`.
 However, because I make use of different libs, I added additional pages but kept them in separate folders in the structure in order to follow how to use the libs best.

 * Details:
-  * [facetedSearchPage](https://github.com/timea-solid/SolidHelloWorlds/tree/master/src/facetedSearchPage) is the simplest example: it theoretically ONLY needs an HTML and an RDF file (and CSS if you want to make it shinier) and the solid-ui (or mashlib) and solid-ui-components libs.
+  * [facetedSearchPage](https://github.com/timea-solid/SolidHelloWorlds/tree/master/src/facetedSearchPage) is the simplest example: it theoretically ONLY needs an HTML and an RDF file (and CSS if you want to make it shinier) and the [solid-ui](https://github.com/SolidOS/solid-ui) (or [mashlib](https://github.com/SolidOS/mashlib)) and solid-ui-components libs.
 This part of the app makes use of Jeff's solid-ui-components lib which has elements for menus, like accordions. [appsDisplay.ttl](https://github.com/timea-solid/SolidHelloWorlds/blob/master/src/facetedSearchPage/appsDisplay.ttl) is the RDF form which the frontend is generated from, and it is of course mapped to the data model (Knowledge Graph and Ontology) used in the data we want displayed (which is also in RDF, stored on a Pod).
   * [editDataPage](https://github.com/timea-solid/SolidHelloWorlds/tree/master/src/editDataPage) is based on same principles: you have an RDF file, [helloWorldForm.ttl](https://github.com/timea-solid/SolidHelloWorlds/blob/master/src/editDataPage/helloWorldForm.ttl), a form, based on which the frontend is rendered.
 Again it is based on the data model (ontology) the raw data is using.
 Here we make use of the original solid-ui forms lib developed by Sir Tim Berners-Lee.
 This lib allows us to EDIT the data in place.
   * [adminPage](https://github.com/timea-solid/SolidHelloWorlds/tree/master/src/adminPage) uses Solid Login to give access to some admin activities such as checking snapshots of our data.
   * ***Note** adminPage does not work when app is deployed on a Pod due to mashlib.
 If deployed on another platform it should work.